-One of the beauties of Kuna Yala is that the islands are mostly very close to each other, so with only a half hour of travel you can experience a complete change of scenery.
+One of the beauties of Kuna Yala is that the islands are mostly very close to each other, so a complete change of scenery is only a half hour away.

 Today we leave Chichime bound for the East Lemmon Cays.
 We move very cautiously, ever mindful of the reefs all around us.
 Tom is at the helm, intently watching our forward-looking sonar, constantly making sure there’s enough water underneath the boat.
 I’m perched on the bow with the camera around my neck, polarized sunglasses on, scanning the different shades of the sea.
 The water is so clear that I can see the reef 30 feet below!
 It makes me nervous, and I occasionally forget to breathe… It seems that every island is marked by a wreck, a constant reminder that things can go very wrong very quick…It sure doesn’t help with the tension…